haziqshahard/SegmentationApp/README.md

 - Dot and Line size

 ## Acknowledgments
-Portions of this codebase were developed with assistance from [ChatGPT](https://chat.openai.com) by OpenAI (GPT-4, accessed June 2025).
+Portions of this codebase were developed with assistance from [ChatGPT](https://chat.openai.com) by OpenAI.